This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 In general, discrimination claims are not common in Belgium.

-According to Belgian law, any clause in a collective or individual employment contract enabling the employer to terminate the contract without notice or compensation, when the employee reaches the age of entitlement to a retirement pension, is considered to be null and void.
+Any clause in a collective or individual employment contract enabling the employer to terminate the contract without notice or compensation, when the employee reaches the age of entitlement to a retirement pension, is considered to be null and void.

-The Constitutional Court judged in 2010 that a shorter notice period in the event of retirement does not violate the constitutional principle of equality.
+The Constitutional Court held in 2010 that a shorter notice period in the event of retirement does not violate the constitutional principle of equality.
 The legislator considered it appropriate for the employer to be able to give an employee who has reached the retirement age a shorter notice, since the “employment capacity of a white-collar employee can decrease quickly whereas the notice period to be complied only increases or maintains”.

-For most civil servants, retirement is mandatory at the age of 65.
+For most civil servants, however, retirement is mandatory at the age of 65.
 At that age, their employment will terminate automatically and without notice.

 Labour Tribunal, Brussels 2 December 2005 (A.R.
 62733/03), Labour Court, Brussels 11 April 2008